BigPolarBear1/factorization_v3/README.md

 Let me start optimizing that code.

 Because each process is now responsible for a range of quadratic coefficients, the process at index 0 (which has the smallest quadratic coefficient range) will yield the most smooth.
 Hence I think it is better to move parallelization to the sieving process itself instead.
 There is still a lot of work to do with this 2d sieving.
-But I am feeling extremely optimistic about this approach.
+But I am feeling extremely optimistic about this approach (it may not seem like it yet, but just wait... you will see soon!
+I know what I'm doing now).
 I should also fix the paper soon, so that once the PoC is ready I can make some noise about it.
 It's definitely wildly different from default SIQS.